AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection

 Task: zero-shot anomaly detection (ZSAD)

-TLDR: learning object-agnostic prompt is key to ZSAD.
+TLDR: Learning object-agnostic prompt is key to ZSAD.

 1. Intuition & Motivation